maqqe/spectraldeconvolutor9002/README.md

 Upon finishing, the script will print the fractions of the component species in the complex spectra and create a graph that shows the complex spectrun, fraction scaled component spectra and any possible left over residues from the fitting.
 The graph is saved as 'fit.png' in the folder the script was run in.

 A deconvolutor based on basic python functionalities is also included as loop_deconvolutor.py.
 This script takes only a maximum of 2 component spectra and does not graph the results.
-It is not, however, reliant on having numpy, pandas, or matplotlib installed.
+It is not, however, reliant on having numpy, pandas, and matplotlib installed.